Askaniy/CelestiaLocationsMaker/ReadMe.md

 3. Choose `Output Format` as `TSV`;
 4. Do `Search` and save the file.

-The last update was on December 3, 2020.
+The last update was on January 11, 2021.

-## Roadmap
-- It is possible to create an algorithm that will determine the height of a location using an elevation map.
-This is important for non-ellipsoidal bodies such as Vesta.